Beacon Media + Marketing was awarded Best Logo, Best Marketing Campaign, and Best Website in the AMA Alaska Chapter Prism Awards!

 • Contact Us

-It includes a home page, an “about us” page, three main services pages, a blog, and a contact page.
+It includes a home page, an about us page, three main service pages, a blog, and a contact page.
 From the site map, you can produce a wireframe to outline each page of your website.

 According to Google, a wireframe is a “set of images which display the functional elements of a website or page, typically used for planning a site’s structure and functionality.”